 Latin name: Fraxinus excelsior

-After a common ash has been cut down, it is able to re-sprout and start growing again.
+The common ash is Ireland’s most common, tallest native tree.
+It is a deciduous tree and after it has been cut down, it is able to re-sprout and start growing again.

-The tallest ash in Ireland is forty metres in height.
-It is happily growing in Clonmel, Co.
-Tipperary!
+The tallest ash in Ireland measures forty metres in height, and is happily growing in Clonmel, Co.
+Tipperary.

-The seeds of the common ash tree look like a big bunch of keys!
-As you could guess, they are called ‘keys’!
-These seeds are food for lots of wildlife. eg. birds, mice and squirrels.
+The seeds of the common ash tree look like a great big bunch of keys, so as you could guess, they are commonly known as ‘keys’!
+These seeds provide food for lots of wildlife such as birds, mice and squirrels.

-During the summer, look out for the dark purple coloured flowers.
-During the winter, you will see dark black buds on the common ash.
+During the summer, look out for the dark purple coloured flowers of the ash tree, and the distinctive black buds that appear in the winter.

 What is Ash wood used for?

-Can you think of any other sports gear that might be made from ash wood?
+Can you think of any other sports equipment that might be made from ash wood?

-The ash was important to the Celts.
-They believed that the ash tree and the rowan tree could protect them.
+Like many other trees, the ash was sacred to our ancestors, the Celts.
+They believed that the ash tree and the rowan tree held powers of protection.